 All of this functionality doesn't come free though.
 There is a free trial version available on the Mac App Store, but it restricts the app to only remove files up to a maximum of 500MB - and in the middle of deleting files it will demand you pay the license fee for the app.
 You can download that limited version from the Mac App Store for free (here) and scan your Mac to see just now much space before committing to buying the app.

 On the Mac App Store it costs £29.99, compared to the current price of £29.95 on MacPaw's website.
 Alternatively if you prefer a one-time purchase to the subscription model it costs from £76.95.

 The license can be transferred to a new machine, so long as the previous installation is deactivated first.

-If you’re more of a visual person, then DaisyDisk (£9.99/$9.99) is an excellent tool for seeing the contents of your drive in a colourful and interactive graph.
+If you're more of a visual person, then DaisyDisk (£9.99/$9.99 on the Mac App Store) is an excellent tool for seeing the contents of your drive in a colourful and interactive graph.
 The files are sorted into various groups such as Large files, Documents, Music, and Downloads, each of which are allocated their own colours and spokes that show how much space that area is taking up.